ycpcs/cs330-fall2024/labs/setup.md

 ![summary](images/vm-summary.png)

 ### Step 3: Install the VM
 We can install Ubuntu by starting the newly created VM.
-Proceed through the installation wizard If you have any questions, don’t hesitate to ask.

 ![Start](images/vm-start.png)

 ![installation](images/vm-install.png)

+Click on the Install Ubuntu 24.04 LTS shortcut.
+Proceed through the installation wizard If you have any questions, don’t hesitate to ask.

 ![install](images/vm-install-screen.png)

  I choose to install recommended proprietary software.